sigma-andex/purescript-httpurple/docs/Middleware.md

 executes on a request, those middlewares will actually _execute_ left-to-right--or from the outermost wrapper inwards.

-In other words, say you have the following HTTPure server:
+In other words, say you have the following HTTPurple 🪁 server:

 ```purescript
 middleware letter router request = do